kaysting/osu-score-cache/README.md

 - Allowing you to move forward/backward in the history of recent passing scores without caching arbitrary query strings
 - Allowing you to fetch recent scores in all modes with a single request
 - Reducing load on osu!'s infrastructure from developers who would otherwise poll the osu!
 API

+This project _does_ poll the osu!
+API's Get Scores endpoint every 5 seconds to collect new scores, but if it helps other devs avoid doing the same, it should have a net positive effect on osu!'s infrastructure.

 ## How do I use it?